 Over time, small particles of rust and sediment accumulate inside water main pipes, which could harbor colonies of bacteria that may harm water quality.
 By pushing flushing water through at a high velocity from a specific point in the system to a discharge point, the water:

-During planned distribution system maintenance, the City uses an industry standard technique known as “unidirectional flushing.”
+Where cleaning of a larger area is required, the City uses a technique known as unidirectional flushing.
 This method involves closing valves in a specific sequence to create water movement in one direction, while opening specific fire hydrants at the end of that sequence.
 This creates higher flow velocities by isolating certain sections of water mains.
-The higher the water velocity, the better the scouring of the pipelines; less water is also used in unidirectional flushing than with conventional flushing methods.
-When flushing occurs to improve water quality, unidirectional flushing may or may not be used.
+The higher the water velocity, the better the cleaning of the pipelines.

 Because greater water volumes and velocities are used in unidirectional flushing, the flushing water cannot be discharged to the sanitary sewer system.
 Instead, the flushing water is channeled into storm drains which lead to natural bodies of water.
 The system flushing process requires the following steps: 1) De-chlorination to remove an chloramine residual before the water is released; 2) Use of Best Management Practices (BMPs) to prevent silt and debris from entering storm drains; and 3) Management of flow to creeks and streams to minimize impact on the surrounding environment.
 These steps protect wildlife and sensitive species.
 In most areas, the water feeds existing streams and wetlands, benefitting the health and well-being of those bodies of water.